 Giving Birth Flat On Your Back: Not As Safe As You Think

-Giving Birth Flat On Your Back
+Giving Birth Flat on Your Back

-When it comes to childbirth, there's one position that's often instinctively associated with the big moment - lying flat on your back.
 It's the image we've all seen in movies, TV shows, and hospital rooms, and it's often seen as the "traditional" or "default" way to give birth.
-But is it really the best way to bring your baby into the world?

 Is Giving Birth on Your Back the Best Option?